 1 + 4 + 16 + 64 = 85.

-We see that the first edge of the tetrahedral array of 20 integers, which we call the Tetrahedral Lambda in the section Plato's Lambda, generates the number 15 measuring the "skeleton" of the 2nd-order tetractys in terms of a basic, triangular array of 15 points (corners of 1st-order tetractyses.
+We see that the first raised edge of the tetrahedral array of 20 integers, which we call the Tetrahedral Lambda in the section Plato's Lambda, generates the number 15 measuring the "skeleton" of the 2nd-order tetractys in terms of a basic, triangular array of 15 points, namely, the corners of 10 1st-order tetractyses.
 Its third raised edge generates the complete "body" of the 2nd-order tetractys comprising 85 yods.
 This illustrates the character of the number 15 of YAH, the Godname of Chokmah, as the fifth triangular number.

 The correspondences between the 2nd-order tetractys, the 1-tree and the Sri Yantra are discussed here.

 * Numbers in boldface are the number values of either the Hebrew names of the Sephiroth or their manifestation in the four Worlds of Atziluth, Beriah, Yetzirah & Assiyah (see here).

 ** See here for a definition of normed division algebras.